mr-narender/python-in-python/README.md

 - #### Colour Scheme
 - The snake board is set on a dark chequered background #202937 - RGB (38,52,69) #263445 - RGB (32,41,55).
 - #### Typography
 - One typeface is used to show the scoreboard (Monotype).
+This is used as it brings an arcade like feel but is clear to read, especially when in white on the dark chequered background.

 ### Flowchart